Frank Drago Soccer Precinct Redevelopment Planning

 WHAT'S NEXT

 The City will continue to advocate to potential funding bodies for contributions towards the proposed staged redevelopment.
-Once the 2025/26 budget is endorsed and funds are allocated to the project, the City will progress with schematic design.
+The City has awarded an Architect and Quantity Surveyor to complete Schematic Design.
 This process will involve the concept plan being translated into preliminary detailed drawings and plans and determine more accurate construction costs.